conda-forge/scs-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `scs` can be installed with:
+Once the `conda-forge` channel has been enabled, `scs, scs-proc` can be installed with:

 ```
-conda install scs
+conda install scs scs-proc
 ```

 It is possible to list all of the versions of `scs` available on your platform with: